ynelbasa/StrideGo/README.md

 # StrideGo
-QnA web app for athletes crafted using ASP.NET Core and C# with Clean Architecture
+QnA web app for athletes created using ASP.NET Core and C# with Clean Architecture